cdfoundation/sig-security-supply-chain/framework.md

 ### Consumers

-Consumers consume artifacts and artifact metadata.
+Consumers consume artifacts and metadata.
 They write **policy** describing attributes of artifacts they are willing to consume.
 In the process of consuming artifacts, they apply policy **enforcement**.

 ### Artifacts